davideproment/WCST2019/index.md

 Depending on the numbers of participants, a formal poster session might also take place.

 ## Program
-A preliminary program will be drafted by mid of September 2019.
+The final program will be released by the end of September 2019.

-## Preliminary list of speakers
+## List of speakers
 - Andrew Baggaley
 - Miguel Bustamante
-- Amit Chattopadhyay
+- Amit Chattopadhyay (TBC)
-- David Dritschel (TBC)
+- Thibault Congy
+- Laura Cope
 - Gennady El
 - Gavin Esler
 - Luca Galantucci